A Must Visit to the Porquerolles Fondation Carmignac

 Porquerolles is the largest of the 3 Iles d’Or (Islands of Gold), easily accessible from the coast.
 We did the short (20 min) crossing from La Tour Fondu, near Hyères, roughly a 90-minute drive from Aix-en-Provence, depending on traffic.

 I hadn’t visited Porquerolles for many years and was surprised at the changes to the sleepy place I remember.
-The half-hourly boats across, large 350-seaters, were pretty full, and that link is only one of several bringing people across from Toulon, Le Lavandou, even Saint-Tropez.
+The half-hourly boats across, large 350-seaters, were pretty full, and that link is only one of several bringing people across from Toulon, Le Lavandou, and even Saint-Tropez.

 Visitor notes for Fondation Carmignac